twhui/LiteFlowNet/README.md

 # Trained models
 The trained models (<code>liteflownet</code>, <code>liteflownet-ft-sintel</code>, <code>liteflownet-ft-kitti</code>) are available in the folder <code>/models/trained</code>.
 Untar the files to the same folder before you use it.

+<code>liteflownet</code>: Trained on Chairs and then fine-tuned on Things3D.

+<code>liteflownet-ft-sintel</code>: Model used for Sintel benchmark.

+<code>liteflownet-ft-kitti</code>: Model used for KITTI benchmark.

 # Testing
 1. Open the testing folder
 <pre><code>$ cd LiteFlowNet/models/testing</pre></code>